TEN-framework/portal/content/docs/ten_framework/subgraph.md

   ],
   "connections": [
     {
-      // This graph contains a connection with ext_a as the source, ext_b as the destination, and transmits a command named cmd_1 on this connection.
+      // Create a cross-application connection: ext_a on app_a sends cmd_1 command to ext_b on app_b
       "app": "http://app_a",
       "extension": "ext_a",
       "cmd": [